How Much Do Braces Cost?

 Again, you can almost certainly tap funds from your FSA for your kid’s braces.
 Check with your employer about this.

-These days, there are as many different types of insurance plans as there are patients in my office…
+These days, there are as many different types of health insurance plans as there are patients in my office…

 I can’t possibly speak to your unique and personal insurance policy without seeing it first but, in general, my experience tells me that “most” insurance policies cover at least “some” of the cost of braces for your kids.